Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

       no longer need to define it in source code as before.
     * From release ``0.3.2``, you can define **DOWNLOAD** not just the download mode list above, you can use other download mode names specified by your customized SoC.
+    * For SRAM download mode, for 200/300, it don't has DDR, so sram is a external ram outside of cpu, for 600/900, it has DDR, so sram is the ddr ram

 .. _develop_buildsystem_var_core: